For Occidental Petroleum Corporation [OXY], Analyst sees a rise to $74. What next?

 The Offers expired at 5:00 p.m., New York City time, on May 20, 2022 (such time and date, the “Expiration Time”).

-The results of the trading session contributed to over 51436900 shares changing hands.
-Over the past one week, the price volatility of Occidental Petroleum Corporation stands at 5.50% while the volatility over the past one month is 4.79%.
+It opened the trading session at $57.82, the shares rose to $59.93 and dropped to $56.80, the range by which the price of stock traded the whole day.
+The daily chart for OXY points out that the company has recorded 98.89% gains over the past six months.
+However, it is still -166.05% lower than its most recent low trading price.

-The market cap for OXY stock reached $53.24 billion, with 936.70 million shares outstanding and 935.57 million shares in the current float.
-Compared to the average trading volume of 29.27M shares, OXY reached a trading volume of 51436900 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 28.62M shares, OXY reached to a volume of 45278268 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Evercore ISI have made an estimate for Occidental Petroleum Corporation shares, keeping their opinion on the stock as In-line, with their previous recommendation back on June 07, 2022.
 While these analysts kept the previous recommendation, Piper Sandler raised their target price from $44 to $88.
 The new note on the price target was released on April 07, 2022, representing the official price target for Occidental Petroleum Corporation stock.
 Previously, the target price had yet another raise to $84, while Stifel analysts kept a Buy rating on OXY stock.

-Occidental Petroleum Corporation [OXY] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -12.82.
-With this latest performance, OXY shares dropped by -13.41% in over the last four-week period, additionally plugging by 96.19% over the last 6 months – not to mention a rise of 98.93% in the past year of trading.
+Occidental Petroleum Corporation [OXY] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.25.
+With this latest performance, OXY shares dropped by -11.60% in over the last four-week period, additionally plugging by 98.89% over the last 6 months – not to mention a rise of 81.22% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Occidental Petroleum Corporation [OXY] shares currently have an operating margin of +17.99 and a Gross Margin at +29.29.
 Occidental Petroleum Corporation’s Net Margin is presently recorded at +10.71.